- Transcription is the process of creating a transcript or a text format of an audio/video file by typing out every single thing that you hear.

 1. Pre-listening to the audio

-2. Estimate the time it will take you to finish the audio.
+2. Estimate the time it will take you to finish the audio

 By now, you have listened to the audio you are supposed to work and decided to work on it by yourself and not outsource it.
 This is where you estimate how much time you will need to finish the transcription in its entirety.
 Different people with different strokes.
 I say this because everybody will take different amounts of time to finish 10-minutes of audio and that is very normal because our typing speeds are not the same.
 One person might take an hour and 30 minutes to do 10-minutes of audio while someone else will take three hours to do the same number of minutes.
 A pro transcriber will always take less time compared to a beginner transcriber.

 Depending on how fast your typing speed is and the Turn around time set by your client, it is important to estimate the time you think you will take to finish the audio.
-When doing this be sure to incorporate typing speed, proofreading, editing, and formating because these are all things that need to take place during a transcription process before you send your transcript back to your client.
+When doing this be sure to incorporate typing speed, proofreading, editing, and formatting because these are all things that need to take place during a transcription process before you send your transcript back to your client.

 3. Select the proper tools